Skip to content

 Melatonin

-Melatonin is a natural hormone produced by the pineal gland - a small, pea-shaped gland in the center of the brain.
-It is crucial to our sleep-wake cycle and is sometimes referred to as the “sleep hormone”.
-The production of the molecule depends on the brightness of our environment.
-More is produced in the dark, making us sleepy, while production decreases in bright light, keeping us awake and alert.
-In many aspects it is the antagonist of cortisol.
+Melatonin is a natural hormone produced by the pineal gland – a small, pea-shaped gland in the middle of the brain.
+It is crucial for our sleep-wake cycle and is sometimes referred to as the "sleep hormone"The production of the molecule depends on the brightness of our environment.
+More is produced in the dark, which makes us sleepy, while the production of bright light decreases, which keeps us awake and alert.
+It is in many aspects the counterpart of cortisol.

 What influences our melatonin production?

-Where is melatonin found?
+Where does melatonin occur?

 As already mentioned, our brain also produces melatonin.
 This starts with the amino acid tryptophan.
-It is converted into another compound called 5-hydroxytryptophan with the help of enzymes.
+It is converted with the help of enzymes into another compound called 5-hydroxytryptophan.
 This is then converted into serotonin, a neurotransmitter associated with feelings of well-being and happiness.
-When it gets dark, the serotonin in the pineal gland is converted into melatonin.
-The pineal gland then releases the sleep hormone into the bloodstream.
+When it gets dark, the serotonin in the pineal gland is converted into melatoninThe pineal gland then releases the sleep hormone into the bloodstream.

 Did you know?

-Health effects of melatonin
+Health Effects of Melatonin

-Sleep quality and duration
+sleep quality and duration

-A large meta-analysis examined the effects of melatonin on primary sleep disorders using 19 studies with 1,683 participants.
-Compared to placebo it significantly reduced the time to fall asleep and increased total sleep time.
-Long-term studies and studies with higher doses showed greater effects in reducing sleep onset latency and increasing total sleep time.
+In a large meta-analysis, the effects of melatonin on primary sleep disorders were examined using 19 studies with 1683 participants.
+Compared to placebo it significantly reduced the time to fall asleep and increased the total sleep timeLong-term studies and studies with higher doses showed greater effects on reducing sleep onset latency and increasing total sleep time.
 Overall sleep quality improved significantly in subjects taking melatonin compared to placebo.
-The results suggest that in the long term the molecule reduces sleep onset latency, increases total sleep time and improves overall sleep quality.
+The results suggest that that the molecule reduces sleep onset latency, increases total sleep time and improves overall sleep quality in the long term.

 Gastroesophageal reflux disease

-Various forms of melatonin as a supplement
+Different forms of melatonin as a supplement

-Side effects of melatonin
+side effects of melatonin

-In general, the sleep hormone is considered safe.
-However, side effects may occur when taking melatonin supplements, including headaches, dizziness, nausea, and drowsiness.
-There are also concerns about possible interactions with other medications, particularly blood-thinning medications and antidepressants.
-It is important to speak to a doctor before taking melatonin, especially if you are taking other medications or have certain health conditions.
+In general, the sleep hormone is considered safe.Still, there may be side effects when taking melatonin supplements, including headaches, dizziness, nausea, and drowsiness.
+There are also concerns about potential interactions with other medications, particularly blood-thinning medications and antidepressants.
+It's important to talk to a doctor before taking melatonin, especially if you're taking other medications or have certain health conditions.

 Is an overdose possible?